lyuxinxx/CS110_Shooting_Game/README.md

 https://docs.google.com/presentation/d/12Tb9pJZSVkh1yvmBxMbkxDWFgUyJRNiqf-J5I8sy3Go/edit?usp=sharing(#)

 ### Team:
-#### PY pandas
+### PY pandas

 ***

 ## Project Description
 The object of the project is to utilize the pygame library along with other built-in libraries to develop a 2D shooter game.
-In the game the user will be able to control a flying object on the window, shoot or avoid the incoming projectiles.
-The flying distance and the number of hit will be recorded as scores.
-If the flying object get hit by projectile, the game will end.
+In the game the user will be able to control a spaceship on a sci-fi themed game screen, shoot enemies or avoid the comets.
+The game time and the number of hits will be recorded as scores.
+If the spaceship get hit by an enemy or comet, the game will end.
+When the game ends, a game over screen will appear and inform the user with the scores, then return to the main menu.

 ***